 - Maximizing community benefit, which means that we are not just concerned with the business bottom line, but more concerned with how the business serves the community.

 Although our initial effort was to service the entire south (an area of nearly a million square miles) with a single loan fund, we have found through our experience that the necessary technical assistance work requires more people on the ground in close contact with the communities where they are lending to and supporting cooperative businesses.
 Only by being local can we have the kind of contextual understanding, relationship building, and timely technical assistance that new and growing enterprises need.
 Because of this we are seeking to build a network of Southern place based loan funds that are each deeply rooted in their communities.
 There are potential partners who have expressed interest in the Mississippi Delta, Western North Carolina, Eastern Kentucky and West Virginia.

-SRLF exists as a member of the Financial Cooperative where we work with other similar lending groups across the country who share capital, back office services and peer training.
-As SRLF grows into its own network of southern loan funds, each participating fund will be a part of the Financial Cooperative as a part of being a member of SRLF.
+SRLF exists as a member of Seed Commons, where we work with other similar lending groups across the country who share capital, back office services and peer training.
+As SRLF grows into its own network of southern loan funds, each participating fund will be a part of Seed Commons as a part of being a member of SRLF.